Adding Value to Education. Suitable for someone who is currently, or soon to be, supporting a class teacher to enhance the education of pupils.

 - Assessment Method 2: Professional discussion supported by portfolio evidence.

-Knowledge – Understanding how pupils learn and develop; technology; working with teachers to understand and support assessment for learning; curriculum; Keeping Children Safe in Education
+Knowledge – Understanding how pupils learn and develop; technology; working with teachers to understand and support assessment for learning; curriculum; working knowledge of Keeping Children Safe in Education.

-Skills – Developing strategies for support; communication and teamwork; working with teachers to accurately assess; using technology; problem solving/ability to motivate pupils
+Skills – Developing strategies for support; communication and teamwork; working with teachers to accurately assess; using technology; problem-solving and ability to motivate pupils.

-Behaviours – Building relationships/embracing change; adding value to education; promoting equality, diversity and inclusion; professional standards and personal accountability; team working, collaboration/engagement
+Behaviours – Building relationships; embracing change; adding value to education; promoting equality, diversity and inclusion; professional standards and personal accountability; team working, collaboration and engagement.

 We enrol throughout the year so apprentices can make a start at any time.
 We run the workshops in cohort sizes of 6-10 and you will be supported on a 1-2-1 basis prior to your first workshop.
 Workshops take place at different locations, ideally hosted by the schools that our apprentices work at.

 For larger employers, this Apprenticeship will be funded through your Levy account.
-For smaller employers, not subject to the Apprenticeship Levy, the Apprenticeship will be funded 95% by the government and 5% by the employer.
+For smaller employers, not subject to the Apprenticeship Levy, the Apprenticeship will be funded 95% by the government and 5% by the employer (£250 + VAT).
 The funding band is £5000 of which approximately 10-20% will fund the EPA.
 An additional contribution of £295 has to be charged for the optional residential because food and residential accommodation cannot be Government funded.